tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_8_Spotting_the_Real_You.md

 ### Article 2: Ontological Reassignment: The Philosophical Foundation of Reclaiming Your True Self

-**SEO-Optimized Title:** Beyond Fixed Reality: The Deep Philosophy Behind Ontological Reassignment & Your True Self
+ Beyond Fixed Reality: The Deep Philosophy Behind Ontological Reassignment & Your True Self

 In a world that often feels rigidly defined, the idea that you can fundamentally reshape your identity and reality might seem radical.
 Yet, this concept is not new.
 It draws deeply from a branch of philosophy known as **ontology**, the study of being, existence, and reality itself.
 The Quantum Mindfulness framework, particularly through its core process of Ontological Reassignment, leverages these profound philosophical insights to guide you back to your authentic self.